kathool/SHELDONBOT/README.md

 # TQRTLEBOT 🤖
 Free auto answer and tweak menu for Edgenuity, developed by Tqrtle, Defy (De-y), and Gradyn Wursten

+# How to download
+Go to releases on the right hand side, click on whichever desired version, and click on the file that ends with ".js" to download the file.
+Then go into tampermonkey, click the plus icon or the "Create new script" button and drag the tqrtle-WHATEVERVERSIONYOUHAVE.js file into tampermonkey, and hit the button that says "install" (if it says "reinstall" you might already have the script) then you're finished!

 # Discord
 Need help?
 [Join the discord server here!](https://discord.gg/9WCJEcFDXt) We have alternate download sources, installation videos to walk you through, and official support members of the community to help you if you're not sure how to use the script.